 With the right eye for hidden value — and a bit of training — you can turn trash into treasure.
-From small items, like collectibles, to large items, like furniture, there’s money to be made as a flipper.
+From small items, like collectibles, to large items, like furniture, there’s money to be made as a part time flipper.

 Like many other jobs on our list, you can make your own hours.
 However, you’ll need some space for inventory.
 You’ll also need to learn how to spot value.